Cochin International Airport: Ground transportation

+Kochi Metro Rail Limited (KMRL) is planning to extend the Kochi Metro network to the airport.
+KMRL currently services feeder buses connecting the airport to the metro network at Aluva Metro station.

 Air-taxi services

-Cochin airport has dedicated air-taxi services for passengers to travel to major pilgrim destinations in Kerala as well as to cities like Trivandrum and in northern Kerala like Kozhikode.
+Cochin airport has dedicated air-taxi services for passengers to travel to major pilgrim destinations in Kerala as well as to cities like Thiruvananthapuram and in northern Kerala like Kozhikode.
 In association with Bharat Airways, it provides scheduled air-taxi services to Sabarimala.

 CIAL Aerotropolis

 One of the main projects for the future of the airport was the CIAL Aerotropolis, or Airport City, with a total area of 500 acre.
 The Aerotropolis was proposed by its founder, V.J.
 Kurien, to ensure additional revenue sources for the growth of the company and to increase airport traffic through tourism and allied activities.
 The Aerotropolis first began in Nedumbassery and nearby villages, aimed to convert into a self-sustainable town, with the airport forming the core element with a residential zone.
 Work on the Aerotropolis commenced in 2007, and most of the aerotropolis has been completed, as of 2023.